Why Have Parks Departments Chosen Disc Golf?

 Will It Conflict With Other Park Uses?

 One of the outstanding features of a disc golf course is its ability to successfully co-exist with other active and passive recreation uses .
 The course will be designed to avoid areas where groups regularly congregate such as the dog run areas, picnic areas, playground areas.
-In addition, the portability of baskets and signs would allow the park department to inexpensively relocate holes if the needs of the Master Plan dictate that.
+In addition, the portability of baskets and signs would allow to inexpensively relocate holes if the needs of the Master Plan dictate that.

 What Would The Maintenance Needs Be?